On April 7, 2014, polling stations are be open from 9:30 a.m. to 8 p.m.

-In addition, you will receive in your domicile the “Reminder card” indicating the address of your polling station.
+In addition, you received in your domicile the “Reminder card” indicating the address of your polling station.

 The card also contains the names of the candidates running in your electoral division.